 Milliken Conductor

 In the Milliken conductor, we not only use stranded conductors.
 Moreover, we use multiple groups of stranded conductors.
-Additionally, these groups are insulated from each other.
-Specifically, thin layers of insulating material separate the groups.
+Additionally, these groups are insulated from each other by thin layers of insulating material.
 Furthermore, this arrangement improves the current distribution through the conductor.
 As a result, it increases the effective cross-sectional area.
 Hence, resistance decreases significantly.